mailgun/kafka-pixy/README.md

 ## Configuration

-Kafa-Pixy is designed to be very simple to run.
+Kafka-Pixy is designed to be very simple to run.
 It consists of a single executable that can be started just by passing a bunch of command line parameters to it - no configuration file needed.